 The information you have requested is contained within files that have been previously reviewed for release in accordance with the Public Records Act 1958 (PRA) and found to contain sensitive material.
 As such, these documents have been withheld from public release and are retained by the MOD under the Lord Chancellor's Instrument 118, which allows for the retention of records relating to the defence applications of atomic and nuclear energy.
-A rolling review is undertaken of these files by AWE, and all have been consistently withheld in their entirety under this instrument.
+A rolling review is undertaken of these files by the AWE, and all have been consistently withheld in their entirety under this instrument.

-Whilst the files in scope of this request were not released to the TNA and therefore not withdrawn from public access as part of the ongoing security review, they are very closely related to those-documents under review.
+Whilst a redacted version of the the file in scope of this request was released to the TNA and therefore only part has been withdrawn from public access as part of the ongoing security review, it is very closely related to those documents under review.
 Consequently, as the effort to fully assess the contents of the files falls to the same small cadre of suitably qualified and experienced people it is our belief that this request will impose a disproportionate burden on the public authority.